MedicareQuick is here to help.

 What this site is about:

-If you are searching for Medicare related topics, then this site is for you.
-Originally we started to help people who were turning 65 get information quickly and easily, but then we started assisting people who wanted to change plans.
-We also started helping people who were assisting their parents, spouses, or others with Medicare.
+If you are researching Medicare-related topics, then this is the right site for you.
+Originally, we started to help people who were turning 65 get information quickly and easily, but then we also started assisting people who wanted to change plans.
+We then started helping people who were assisting their parents, spouses, or other friends with Medicare coverage.
 And because we have a lot of information, other insurance brokers, or people who wanted to become a broker, started visiting us as well.
-So we have some information for those people as well!
+So we have some information for people interested in getting into the field as a line of work as well!

-I'll try to break it down, so you'll know what to expect.
+I’ll try to break everything about Medicare down, so you’ll know what to expect from this website.

-First, a little about me.
-I retired from Financial Planning after thirty years.
-So I look at Medicare Insurance a little differently than most insurance brokers do.
-I look at how it will affect the whole person, not just whether I'm going to make a quick sale.
-You can check out some of our reviews at https://medicarequick.com/reviews/
+First, a little about me, Kathe Kline.
+I retired from Financial Planning after a thirty-year career.
+So, I look at Medicare Insurance a little differently than most insurance brokers do.
+I look at how it will affect the whole person in their individual situation, not just whether I’m going to make a quick sale.
+You can check out some of our reviews at https://medicarequick.com/reviews/.

-If you'd like to know why I left a very lucrative business as a financial advisor and started working with Medicare insurance, it's because my husband was told by an agent that he didn't need a drug plan because he didn't take any medications.
-Well, spoiler alert, he now will pay a monthly penalty for the rest of his life because of that bad advice.
-If you'd like to learn more, go to https://medicarequick.com/about-us-medicarequick-san-diego-medicare-insurance-broker/
+If you’d like to know why I left a very lucrative business as a financial advisor and started working with Medicare insurance, it’s because my husband was told by an agent that he didn’t need a drug plan because he didn’t take any medications when he signed up for Medicare.
+Well, spoiler alert, he now will pay a monthly penalty for the rest of his life because of that very bad Medicare advice, and I decided that shouldn’t happen to anyone else.
+If you’d like to learn more, go to https://medicarequick.com/about-us-medicarequick-san-diego-medicare-insurance-broker/

 In case your wondering, I’m no longer in San Diego, but many of my clients and friends are.
 My small but mighty insurance practice is all over the United States now.

-Also, we won't try to steer you towards something that doesn't work for you.
-That's why we work with both types of plans here.
-We don't focus on one company or one plan.
-We try to represent YOU instead of the insurance company.
+Also, we won’t try to steer you towards Medicare plans that won’t work for your situation.
+That’s why we work with both types of plans here.
+We don’t focus on one company or one plan.
+We represent YOU instead of the insurance companies.

 What is Medicare?

-We have many articles on Medicare itself.
+We have many extensive articles on Medicare itself.
 This includes Parts A, B, C, and D of Medicare.
-We talk about what is covered, and how much you'll have to pay yourself.
-It's very important that you understand that Medicare doesn't cover everything, and there is no limit to your expenses on original Medicare.
-That's why we assist people in getting either a Medicare Supplement Plan (Medigap) or a Medicare Advantage Plan (MA or MAPD) to limit their liability.
+We talk about what is covered, and how much you’ll have to pay yourself.
+It’s very important that you understand that Medicare doesn’t cover everything, and there is no limit to your expenses on original Medicare.
+That’s why we assist people in getting either a Medicare Supplement Plan (Medigap) or a Medicare Advantage Plan (MA or MAPD) to limit their liability and future expenses.

 Medicare has four parts: Part A, Part B, Part C, and Part D. Each part covers different services: